 Wichita parents have many high-quality options in deciding the appropriate educational environment for their children.
 Numerous excellent college and university options exist in the immediate local area and within easy commuting range.
 Many institutions have convenient satellite sites.
 Due to the area's high concentration of manufacturing, Wichita has correspondingly strong technical training resources.

-“Leaders and Laggards,” a February 2007 U.S. Chamber of Commerce study, ranked the Kansas K-12 education system 7th best in the nation for academic achievement.
-Wichita Public Schools have enrollment of nearly 49,000 students in 104 unique learning centers.
+Over 51,000 students are enroled in Wichita Public Schools' 104 unique learning centers.
 In addition to traditional neighborhood schools, USD 259 offers 28 schools of choice (magnet schools, etc.) which provide specific educational focus in subjects including science and technology, international studies, back-to-basics, foreign language and communications, performing and fine arts, and environmental studies.
 Parents work with staff to shape the direction of each school through site-based management.
 Wichita e-School provides on-line curriculum and professional support to Wichita home-schooled students.